-Department of Speech Communication and Theatre OFFICE: Rose Embly McCoy Auditorium
+Department of Speech Communication and Theatre OFFICE: Rose Embly McCoy Auditorium modern theater.
+Attendance at theater performances and the reading of the representative plays are required open to all students.

-- DR 101, 102, 103, 104, 105, 106 (1) (1) (1) (1) (1) Production Laboratory.
+DR 101, 102, 103, 104, 105, 106 (1) (1) (1) (1) (1) (1) Production Laboratory.
 Practical application in at least one departmental production activity.
 Required of freshman and sophomore majors.
 Open to non-majors.
-Repeatable to a maximum of six (6) credit hours. - DR 201 (3) Introduction to Drama.
+Repeatable to a maximum of six (6) credit hours.

+DR 201 (3) Introduction to Theatre.
 A survey of drama and theater history examining historical practices used in the